shubhbansal44/Instagram-Insights-AI-Agent/README.md

 ### 1. **Data Retrieval and Analysis**
 - Fetches post-specific details using unique `post_id`s from a provided dataset.
-- Extracts critical metrics such as post type (e.g., photo, video, reel), likes, comments, and captions for precise analysis.
+- Extracts critical metrics such as post type (e.g., text, photo, video, reel), likes, comments, and captions for precise analysis.

 ### 2. **Insight Generation**
 - Calculates averages and engagement metrics to provide a clear picture of overall content performance.